 More than half of these places listed on the City's LHI are located in the suburb of South Perth, with the majority of others located in Como.
-This reflects the fact that South Perth and Como experienced much earlier development compared to the rest of the City.
-The type of places listed consist of a range of buildings and places including houses, reserves and parklands, shops and other commercial buildings, bridge and jetties, churches, cinemas or theatres and also include significant vegetation such as a remnant pine plantation.
+This reflects the fact that South Perth and Como experienced much

 The City has a relatively small number of places considered to have cultural heritage significance, and in particular a limited number of residential properties.
 It is unlikely, given the development of the suburbs of South Perth, Como and Kensington early in the context of metropolitan Perth that the current local heritage inventory represents the full extent of places with cultural heritage significance in the City.
 While the LHI consists of number of places, those places categorised as 'B' or greater (A or A+) are also included on the City's Heritage List made under the City's Scheme.
 A Heritage List is a statutory listing that formally recognises a place's heritage significance and provides it protection from demolition, removal or inadequate alteration through the development controls of the Scheme.